feasgal/tw-portfolio/project/docs/portfolio_intro.md

 -   **Case study**

     A concise narrative of the starting problem, tooling decisions, architecture, and outcomes.
-It focuses on why each choice was made and what it enabled.
+It focuses on why I made each choice and what it enabled.

 -   **Example docs set**